 (a) UKG has not detailed the ways in which it ensures that intermediaries, or “Appropriate Adults” in Scotland, ensure Disabled people can exercise full legal capacity.
 There is no comprehensive system of supported decision making at UK level, or in devolved administrations.

 (b) UKG have not noted the changes in eligibility criteria for Legal Aid, and the specific ways in which they impact disabled people’s access to justice.
 The Law Society however has confirmed that legal aid changes have “severely undermined access to justice, particularly for some of the most vulnerable in our society”.
-UKG proposes to increase the income threshold for “Help with Fees”, but does not state when this will come into effect and in what way it will specifically remove barriers for disabled people.
+UKG proposes to increase the income threshold for “Help with Fees” (para.
+55), but does not state when this will come into effect and in what way it will specifically remove barriers for disabled people.

 (c) While UKG outline reasonable adjustments for disabled jurors, no plans are indicated to ensure reasonable adjustments for Deaf people requiring a BSL/English interpreter to participate in the jury selection process on an equal basis with others.
 We do however commend Scottish Government for exploring how to support and enable those with communication difficulties to participate in jury service.